PEtab-dev/PEtab/doc/documentation_data_format.rst

 -----------------------

-This section describes the syntax of math expressions used in PEtab files, such as, e.g., the observable formulas.
+This section describes the syntax of math expressions used in PEtab files, such as the observable formulas.

 General
 ~~~~~~~

 * Whitespace is ignored in math expressions.
-* All parameter IDs from the parameter table, as well as all IDs of model
-  entities that are globally unique and match the PEtab identifier format
-  may be used in math expressions unless
-  stated otherwise.
-* Operators have to be specified.
-Implicit multiplication is not supported,
-  i.e., ``a b`` instead of ``a * b`` is not allowed.
-* It is not allowed to refer to any functions defined in the model.
+* The supported identifiers are: parameter IDs from the parameter table; model IDs that are globally unique; observable IDs; PEtab placeholder IDs; PEtab entity IDs in the mapping table; and `time`.
+Identifiers are not supported if they do not match the PEtab identifier format.
+PEtab expressions may have further context-specific restrictions on supported identifiers.
+* Operators must be specified; there are no implicit operators.
+For example, ``a b`` is invalid, unlike ``a * b``.
+* The functions defined in PEtab are tabulated below.
+Other functions, including those defined in the model, remain undefined in PEtab expressions.
-* Special symbols (such as :math:`e`, :math:`\pi`) are not supported, neither is NaN
+* Special symbols (such as :math:`e` and :math:`\pi`) are not supported, and neither is NaN
-  (not-a-number)
+  (not-a-number).

 Operators
 ~~~~~~~~~